Neelpatel77/Blood-Cancer-Detection/BCDU-Net-master/README.md

 ### Query
-All implementation done by Reza Azad.
+All implementation done by Neel Patel.
 For any query please contact us for more information.

 ```python
 neel77306@gmail.com